-Way back in 2008, Jason asks the VMware Community this question:
+Way back in 2008, Jason asked the VMware Community this question:

 Greetings...
 Recently I experienced a power failure at my office when I was running two different virtual machines.
 Upon restarting, I am unable to connect to the machines as VMWare tells me "This virutal machine appears to be in use."
 If I press the "Take Ownership" button, it immediantely returns with a dialog box indicating "Taking ownership of this virtual machine failed."
 How do I unlock these machines?

 Strangely enough, even though it's 6 years later, with VMware Workstation 10, the answer is still the same.
-As community moderator wila states, delete any .lck or .lock files and/or folders you see, in the directory where the problematic VM resides.
+As community moderator wila states:

 If you need further convincing the fix is that simple, see also my short video that demonstrates the fix.
 It'd seem that VMware would address this issue with a better recovery technique, given it's an error I've seen occasionally for many years myself.
 But hey, at least the fix is well documented!